l9c/tmux_cheat_sheet_data/README.md

 # tmux_cheat_sheet_data

-tmux cheat data for [tmuxcheatsheet.com](https://tmuxcheatsheet.com)
+This repository maintains tmux cheat data for [tmuxcheatsheet.com](https://tmuxcheatsheet.com)

-Send PR to submit your cheats.
-The website is updated monthly.
+## Contributing

+If you have additional tmux cheats or improvements to the existing ones, you can contribute by sending a pull request.
+Please ensure that your cheats are accurate and follow the existing format.

+## Updates

+The cheat sheet on [tmuxcheatsheet.com](https://tmuxcheatsheet.com) is regularly updated on a monthly basis.
+Make sure to check the website for the latest information.